-Countertop: Acceptable

-The visible areas of the kitchen countertops were functional.
+Countertop: Acceptable Walls and Ceiling: Acceptable Cabinets: Acceptable The visible areas of the kitchen countertops were functional.

-Walls and Ceiling: Acceptable

 The walls and ceiling are textured drywall and in acceptable condition.

-Cabinets: Acceptable

 The cabinets are functional, and do not have any significant damage.

-Outlets, Electrical Observations: Lights, Wall Switches: Acceptable
+Outlets, Electrical Observations: Acceptable Lights, Wall Switches: Acceptable Lights, Wall Switches: Acceptable

-The outlets functioned as intended.

-The ceiling lights are functional.
+Sink and Faucet: Water temp

+The Water temp at the Kitchen Faucet is Currently noted in the photo below.
+The U.S. Consumer Product Safety Commission (CPSC) urges all users to keep their water heater temps at 120 degrees Fahrenheit to prevent scalding and bacteria prevention reasons.